kbergsund/frontend-mod-1-prework/section4/README.md

 The example that follows has 3 properties in state - `amount`, `date`, and `type`.
 They are declared _inside_ of the `constructor` method _inside_ of the class.

 > The constructor method is called when we use the `new` keyword.
-If a consutrcutor method is not declared inside the class, like in our skeleton above, there is actually one that we don't see.
+If a constructor method is not declared inside the class, like in our skeleton above, there is actually one that we don't see.
 You will learn about that at a deeper level in Mod 1.

 ```javascript
 class TransactionItem {